Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 # LITA-CAPSTONE-CUSTOMER-DATA-PROJECT

 ## Project Overview
-This project focuses on analyzing customer data for a subscription service to identify segments and trends with the aim of understanding customer behavior, tracking subscription types and pinpointing key parterns in cancellations and renewals.
+This project focuses on analyzing customer data for Petal Internet Service Provider, a subscription service with the aim of gaining insights and understanding customer behavior, preferences, trends, tracking subscription types and pinpointing key parterns in cancellations and renewals.

 ## Data Source
 The data used for this sales analysis was collected from the Subscription Service's Internal CRM and Billing Systems.